-Shanghai is the main hub for doing business in China, and with a team of more than 20 international lawyers, Luther is the largest German-speaking law firm in the city.
+Shanghai is the main hub for doing business in China.
 Our China team consists of German and Chinese legal experts most of whom have over a decade of experience in developing and entering the Chinese market.

-Luther Shanghai is fully authorised to offer legal services including litigation and provides advice on all questions of Chinese law.
+Luther Shanghai provides advice on all questions of Chinese law.
 Our legal team is supported by Chinese tax advisors, accountants, corporate secretaries and other professionals.